-372. (1) A regulated financial service provider shall include the following warning statement with all illustrations of figures in relation to performance of an investment product, including graphs and other visual representations:
+372. (1) A regulated entity shall include the following warning statement with all illustrations of figures in relation to performance of an investment product, including graphs and other visual representations:

 "Warning: These figures are estimates only.
 They are not a reliable guide to the future performance of your investment."